rieckpil/progmot/content/post/giving-my-first-talk.md

 The common thread throughout my talk was about the "Broken Windows Theory" (link wikipedia).
 While this theory comes from the criminological area, it can be applied to almost everything.
 In short, this theory describes that rural areas where there's much litter on the ground, damaged cars, rundown houses, the likelihood that similar _crime_ happens is more likely than in a neighbourhood where everything is spotless.

 We can transfer this analogy to software projects.
 As soon as a team member introduces a not so optimal workaround to our code base, the more likely other developers will follow.
-This can drain our overal project health as the first _broken window_ entails potentially more broken windows.
+This can drain our overall project health as the first _broken window_ entails potentially more broken windows.

 Back in 2019 I was working in a project where we had such a broken window inside our codebase.
-It resulted in ever increasing build times and the overall team motivation started to decline.
+It resulted in ever-increasing build times and the overall team motivation started to decline.
 After some initial hurdles, we could fix this broken window and bring our project health back to a clean state.

 After finalizing the slides, I started with the training.